atait/jupyter-meep/README.md

 spectra.simplePlot()
 ```

+### Sweep multiprocessing
+MEEP has some HPC (MPI, GPU) capabilities for large simulations.
+These are great but do not really provide a benefit for embarrassingly parallel parameter sweeps.
+The concept is simple: create one process per MEEP simulation, scatter parameters, let the OS schedule processes on the multi-core machine, gather results.
+Jupyter-MEEP provides a simple interface for orchestrating this strategy.

 ## Notes on installing MEEP and MPB on OSX
 The ones [here](http://localhost:8000/Installation/) are not complete for Mac OSX.
 Some of the brew targets have been renamed